Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Maximum: 999999.0
 			"Force Spawn"				"0.0"

-			// (Versus modes only) The stasis mode of Mutant Tanks in competitive game modes.
+			// The stasis mode of Mutant Tanks when spawning.
 			// Note: Do not change this setting if you are unsure of how it works.
 			// Note: This setting can be used for standard Tanks.
 			// --